kieronk/pinterest-datapipeline/README.md

 ## Usage instructions

 ### Setup Process:
-- Set up an EC2 instance and install Kafka ver: 2.12-2.8.1 and the IAM MSK authentication package
+- Set up an EC2 instance and install Kafka ver: 2.12-2.8.1 and the IAM MSK authentication package.
-- Ensure you have the the necessary permissions to authenticate to the MSK cluster and configure your Kafka client to use AWS IAM authentication with the cluster
+- Ensure you have the the necessary permissions to authenticate the MSK cluster and configure your Kafka client to use AWS IAM authentication with the cluster.
 - Create a Kafka topic for each of the datasets you will batch process (i.e. 3 in total).
-In user_posting_emulation.py the topics had a unique idenfier followed by .pin, .geo or .user (e.g. <unique_id.pin>)
+In user_posting_emulation.py the topics have a unique idenfier followed by .pin, .geo or .user (i.e. the format is: <unique_id.pin>)
 - Create a S3 bucket, with an IAM role that allows you to write to the bucket and a VPC Endpoint to S3
 - On the EC2 client, download the Confluent.io Amazon S3 Connector and copy it to the S3 bucket
 - Create a custom plugin and connector in the MSK Connect console